Italian Romanesque Painting (c.1000-1200)

 There are few paintings in Italy which do not show traces of Byzantine art from one source or another.
 Even in the north, we can clearly recognize Byzantine characteristics surviving in Ottonian art in the Christus Pantocrator of the apsidal vault of the church of Monte Maria at Burgusio, near Bolzano.

 Of course, as in other countries, each artist reconciles the Byzantine influence he has undergone with local traditions and customs, adding moreover the weight of his own creative power.
 The importance of his personality will be determined by the total result, according to the share assumed by the various elements.

 In Lombardian Romanesque painting, the oldest fresco paintings are to be found in the basilica of San Vincenzo at Galliano, near Cantu, These date back to shortly before 1007, when this church was consecrated following its reconstruction, on the foundations of a fifth-century temple, by Ariberto da Intimiano, who became Archbishop of Milan in 1018.
 His portrait, transferred to canvas, is today in the Ambrosian Library in Milan.

-The wonderful set of paintings in San Vincenzo has unfortunately endured many vicissitudes, but it remains one of the most important examples of Romanesque art in northern Italy.
+The wonderful medieval painting in San Vincenzo has unfortunately endured many vicissitudes, but it remains one of the most important examples of Romanesque art in northern Italy.
 The paintings in the apse are more skilfully executed than those in the nave, and one may assume that only the former can be attributed to a master painter, the rest being the work of his studio, probably of the same period.